Representing Trans: Linguistic, legal and everyday perspectives

 This collection of essays draws on the lived experiences of a number of people who are active members within the trans community.
 It also draws on the work of university-based academics, thereby bridging scholarly and community discourses about representations of trans people in language, law, art and community health.
 Here, some of the voices of members of the trans community within New Zealand, and from Asia, the Pacific islands, and North America, can be heard in their own words and on their own terms, within a broader social and historical perspective.

 Included are images by photographer Fiona Clark, who has documented the lives of her trans friends for four decades.

 With essays by Miriam Meyerhoff, Niko Besnier, Jack Byrne, Fiona Clark, Sandra Dickson, Poiva Junior Ashleigh Feu’u, Adeline Greig, Evan Hazenberg, Christopher Hutton, Elisabeth McDonald, Karen Parker, Kimberly Tao, Ahi Wi-Hongi, and Lal Zimman.

 Evan Hazenberg is a Lecturer in World Englishes at the University of Sussex.
 His research focuses on the use of language as a social resource for obliquely expressing gender identities.

 Miriam Meyerhoff is Professor of Linguistics at Victoria University of Wellington, and is a widely published writer on theory and practice in the sociolinguistics of language and gender.

-Cover: Fiona Clark, Peri and Diana at Miss NZ Drag Queen Ball, 1975.
+Cover: Fiona Clark, Perry and Diana at Miss NZ Drag Queen Ball, 1975.

 300 pp (apprx)